Gerard Bofill

-Gerard Bofill Vaqué (born 23 February 1992) is a Spanish retired footballer who played as a right back, and is a manager.
+Gerard Bofill Vaqué (born 23 February 1992) is a Spanish retired footballer who played as a right-back, and is a manager.
+He is currently the head coach of Bayer Leverkusen Under-16 side.

 Playing career

 Born in Barcelona, Catalonia, Bofill represented CE Sabadell FC and Girona FC as a youth.
 After finishing his formation, he returned to Sabadell after signing for the reserves in Segona Catalana.

 In 2013, after achieving promotion with the B-team to Primera Catalana, Bofill had to retire after being diagnosed with a osteosarcoma in his right tibia.

 Managerial career

 After taking a break from football, Bofill worked as a fitness coach for Girona FC B in 2016.
 On 30 November 2022, he returned to Sabadell and their reserve side, replacing Jordi López as manager.

 Bofill's spell at Sabadell B only lasted three matches, as he became Miki Lladó's assistant in the first team late in the month.
 Between March and May 2023, he took over the team for six matches after Lladó was suspended.
 Sabadell won five and drew one in the six matches in which he was the main coach in the bench replacing Lladó.

 On 10 October 2023, Bofill was named first team manager, after Lladó's dismissal.
 His debut match in charge of the Arquelinats occurred on 14 October 2023, a 3–1 Primera Federación away loss to CF Rayo Majadahonda.

 On 19 November 2023, after another five defeats which saw the club drop to the last position of the table, Bofill was sacked.

 In the beginning of 2024-25 season, he started working in the methodological area of RCD Espanyol.

+On 12 June 2026, he was announced as the new head coach of the Under-16 side of German club Bayer Leverkusen.